-Croatian food will vary greatly depending on which region you are visiting.
+Traditional Croatian food will vary greatly depending on which region you are visiting.
 Istria for example is famous for its version of prosciutto, the black and white truffles found there and its olive oils and of course, it is renowned for its white wines.

 With its stunning location on the Adriatic and over 1000 islands, you will find every kind of seafood you could hope for.
 From squid to prawns and fish are pulled from the sea every day.
 Ston near Dubrovnik is the home of some of the finest oysters that can be harvested.

 On Pag, you will find a hard cheese called Paski Sir which is made from an ancient breed of sheep.
 In the mountains porcini mushrooms and polenta are traditional.
-In the Gulf of Kvarner frogs legs and scampi are found.
+In the Gulf of Kvarner frog legs and scampi are found.

-- Food of Croatia Tours
+- The traditional food of Croatia

 Facts about Croatian Food Culture

-- Croatia produces some of the best salt in the world and the salt pans on Pag island are mentioned in the 10th century.
+- Croatia produces some of the best salt in the world and the salt pans on Pag Island are mentioned in the 10th century.

-- Before every meal, it’s customary to say “dobar tek!” (bon appetit) before you eat..
+- Before every meal, it’s customary to say “dobar tek!” (bon appetit) before you eat.